sequana/resources/sequanix/gene_regulation.rst

     :width: 30%

-.. warning:: the output directory must contain the gene-regulation library.
+**warning**: the output directory must contain the gene-regulation library.